 O’Neil’s CAN SLIM trading system

 The introduction has already outlined the author’s main principles of trading, which focus on a company’s profit growth, price and volume action, but also many other valuable lessons O’Neil has experienced during his long career.
 The first chapter shows 100 charts of winning stocks from 1880s to the end of 2008, an educative exercise to train the eye to spot such patterns.
 The charts share a very similar buying setup I can sum up in a sentence: price breaks out to a new high on growing volume from a narrow sideways base.
 The author refers to the building of a base as the “cup and handle” pattern.
 The defining of a “climax top” to exit into strength is something more difficult for a beginner and needs the intuition of an experienced professional in my opinion, because I see some hindsight bias there – some similar tops are being bought as breakouts and at other times sold into a climax, which adds discretion to the process.
-The examples don’t stop at showing winners only, there’s several charts with a thorough explanation how to avoid wide and loose patterns that are more prone to failure.
+The examples don’t stop at showing winners only, there are several charts with a thorough explanation how to avoid wide and loose patterns that are more prone to failure.

 Fundamentals together with technicals

 O’Neil’s first insight into picking winning stocks is about growing quarterly earnings per share.
 There are good examples and explanations for his methodology how to best use it to find big gainers.
 The next one is to look for big annual earnings growth.
 The author explains why most investors today use the P/E ratio wrong by looking to buy low and sell high P/E ratio stocks.
 This is actually something I’ve learned from other traders, too.
 O’Neil encourages to go against conventional investors and buy new highs if they break out from correct bases on increased volume.
 He shares some points about his research showing why it’s better to buy new highs rather than new lows.